 The thrill of grilling over live charcoal also carries distinct advantages: charcoal burns drier and hotter than propane, delivering a more flavorful char.
 Charcoal grills with multiple height options grant you more control over the grilling temperature.
 Still, a basic, round grill will enable you to make delectable recipes, as long as you keep it clean and maintain control over your grilling process.

 Are you unsure how to start a charcoal grill?
 The most effective option is to use a chimney starter.
 Your coals will ignite in about 15 minutes, and, most crucially, they will light evenly, with no unlit coals on the outer edges of your grill.
 By using a chimney starter and natural lump coal, you won’t need to resort to lighter fluid.
 Lighter fluid can lend your meats and other grilled food a petroleum taste.

 Sure, you can throw caution to the wind and take a slab of meat off the grill when it looks “ready.”
 But the best way to guarantee a steak or burger is adequately cooked is to check its internal temperature with a meat thermometer.
 Instant-read thermometers can return accurate readings in two to three seconds, and many models contain thin, sharp probes for effortless insertion.

 Do you dream of being crowned the dry rub master?
 Equipping your grill station with a spice grinder will enable you to pulverize spices in seconds and whip up a mouth-watering dry rub without stepping away from the action.
-Professional spice grinders ensure cleanup is quick and easy so you can streamline your entire grilling and preparation process.
+Commercial spice grinders ensure cleanup is quick and easy so you can streamline your entire grilling and preparation process.

 Don’t grab the spatulas and tongs you use for the stovetop.
 Instead, keep these grilling utensils within arm’s reach when you’re ready to work some magic on your grill.